ib-ruby/ib-ruby/intro.md

 	--- Orders

 ```
-The Gatway provides an array of active Accounts.
+IB::Gateway provides an array of active Accounts.
 One is a Advisor-Account.
 Several tasks
 are delegated to the accounts.
 An Advisor cannot submit an order for himself.
 An ordonary User
 can only place orders for himself.

 The TWS sends data arbitrarily.
-Ib-Ruby has to process them concurrently.
+Ib-ruby has to process them concurrently.
 Someone has to take care
 of possible data-collistions.
 Therefor its not advisable to access the TWS-Data directly.
-IB::Gateway provides wrapper-nethods for a save access:
+IB::Gateway provides wrapper-nethods
 ```
  gw.for_active_accounts do |account |   ... end
  gw.for_selected_account( ib_account_id ) do |account|  ... end
 ```
-However, Advisor and Users can be accessed through
+However, Advisor and Users are directly available through
 ```
  gw.advisor	       --> Account-Object
  gw.active_accounts[n] --> Account-Object
- gw.active_accounts    --> Array
+ gw.active_accounts    --> Array of user-accounts
 ```

-PortfolioValues represent the Portfolio of the specified Account.
+PortfolioValues represent the portfolio-positions of the specified Account.
 Each PortfolioValue is an ActiveModel
 and has the following structure,

 ```